-We only present project made from repurposed wood pallets here, but what about plastic pallets?
-We see more and more of these types of pallets and a question that raised when seeing a plastic pallet is, could I reuse it and what can I do with it?
+We only present projects made from repurposed wood pallets here, but what about plastic pallets?
+We see more and more of these types of pallets, and a question raised when seeing a plastic pallet is, could I reuse it, and what can I do with it?

 Table of Contents